drewzemke-rss/mcp-hackathon/README.md

 1. Go to [ai-service.ts](`./mcp-chat/src/services/ai-service.ts`) and uncomment the two lines that are preceeded by `EXERCISE 1A`.
 This will provide a simple weather fetching tool to the LLM.

-2. Run `pnpm ask "Oh, hello!"` again.
+2. Run `pnpm ask "Oh, hello"` again.
 Do you notice a difference in output?

 3. Run `pnpm ask "What's the weather in Davis?"` to see the tool in action.